hahahahashdshadsad/mb_DiscordRichPresence/README.md

 - Make sure you have MusicBee selected to be displayed as your Game Activity on Discord
   - User Settings -> Games -> Display currently running game as status message.
   - Add it! -> Select MusicBee

+## Support

+Feel free to contact me (Kuunikal) on Discord if you need help.
+My info is in the screenshot.